algao1/blurb/content/posts/badsql.md

 With the `CREATE` and `INSERT` statements implemented, now we just need some way to query our data, and we can do that by implementing the `SELECT` statement.

-Let's start with a very simple select statement: getting the `id` and `name` columns from the `users` table.
+Let's start with a very simple select statement -- getting the `id` and `name` columns from the `users` table.

 ```
 >> SELECT id, name FROM users;